tomboy40/quickwin/Jenkins-Pipeline-README.md

 ### Required Columns
 The CSV file must contain the following columns:
 - `Owner`: Name of the ticket owner
-- `Email`: Email address of the owner
+- `Email`: Email address of the owner (optional if assignee_email is present)
+- `assignee_email`: Email address of the assignee (optional if Email is present)
 - `Task`: Task identifier or description
 - `Actions`: Action or assignment group information
 - `Level 6`: Level or priority information
 - `Breach time`: Date/time when the ticket breaches SLA

+**Note**: At least one of `Email` or `assignee_email` columns must be present.
+The system will extract and combine unique emails from both columns if both are available.

 ### Data Format Requirements
 - **File Location**: `d:\code\quickwin\extracted_table.csv`